mittwald/kube-httpcache/README.md

     # ...
 ```

+Environment variables can be used from the template. `{{ .Env.ENVVAR }}` is replaced with the
+environment variable value.
+This can be used to set for example the Host-header for the external
+service.

 ### Create a Secret

 Create a `Secret` object that contains the secret for the Varnish administration port: